Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Mastercard / Visa | Credit card | Tourists and international guests; higher fees |

-Tip: When comparing providers, pay attention to whether TWINT is natively integrated in the terminal or whether you need an additional app or a separate QR sticker.
-With a high TWINT share – which is often the case at weekly markets – direct integration is more convenient.
+Tip: When comparing providers, pay attention to whether TWINT is natively integrated into the terminal or whether you need an additional app or a separate QR sticker for this.
+With a high TWINT share – which is frequently the case at weekly markets – a direct integration is more convenient.

-4. Connectivity on the move: 4G SIM vs smartphone hotspot vs event WiFi
+4. Connectivity on the go: 4G SIM vs. smartphone hotspot vs. event WiFi

-The connection to the payment network is the Achilles' heel of every mobile solution.
+The connection to the payment network is the Achilles' heel of any mobile solution.
 If the terminal is offline, no transaction goes through.
 Three options are available to you:

 Integrated 4G SIM (recommended)

 The most reliable solution for changing locations.
-The terminal establishes a mobile connection independently.
-The SIM is preinstalled by most Swiss providers and the data costs are included in the rental or service price.
-Transaction data is minimal (a few kilobytes per payment), so even a weak signal is enough.
+The terminal establishes a cellular connection independently.
+The SIM is pre-installed by most Swiss providers and data costs are included in the rental or service price.
+Transaction data is minimal (a few kilobytes per payment), so that even a weak network is sufficient.

 Smartphone hotspot

-Some low-cost terminals (e.g. Bluetooth models) connect to your smartphone and use its mobile network connection.
-That works, but has disadvantages: your phone battery is additionally burdened, Bluetooth interruptions slow down the payment process, and you depend on a second device.
-For food trucks with high throughput, this is more of a stopgap than a permanent solution.
+Some affordable terminals (e.g. Bluetooth models) connect to your smartphone and use its cellular connection.
+This works, but has disadvantages: your mobile phone battery is additionally loaded, the payment process stalls in case of Bluetooth interruptions, and you are dependent on a second device.
+For food trucks with high throughput, this is more of a temporary fix than a permanent solution.

 Event WiFi or public WLAN

-At larger events, organisers sometimes provide WLAN.
+At larger events, organizers sometimes provide WLAN.
 The reality: overloaded, unstable, not always available.
-Reliably processing payments with that is risky.
-Okay as a backup, not recommended as the only connection.
+Processing payments reliably with this is risky.
+Okay as a backup, not recommended as the sole connection.

-5. Costs explained transparently: device, transaction fees, monthly fixed costs
+5. Costs transparently explained: device, transaction fees, monthly fixed costs

-The cost structure of a mobile terminal consists of three components: device costs (purchase or rental), transaction fees per payment and any monthly fixed costs.
-The following table gives you an overview of typical market prices in Switzerland (as of 2026, guide values).
+The cost structure of a mobile terminal consists of three components: device costs (purchase or rental), transaction fees per payment, and any monthly fixed costs.
+The following table gives you an overview of typical market prices in Switzerland (as of 2026, indicative values).

 Provider | Device costs | Debit fee | Credit fee | Monthly fixed |

-* Worldline terms depend heavily on the chosen model and contract.
-Figures are guide values.
+* Worldline conditions depend heavily on the chosen model and contract.
+Values are indicative.

-For seasonal businesses (e.g. only the summer market season), a rental model without a long contract commitment is often worthwhile.
-Year-round businesses with constant turnover are better off with a purchase device without monthly fixed costs.
-Calculate with your average daily turnover: at a daily turnover of CHF 1’500 and a 2 % transaction fee, CHF 30 in fees are incurred per day – regardless of whether you rent or buy.
+For seasonal businesses (e.g. only summer season at the market), a rental model without long-term contract commitment is often worthwhile.
+Year-round businesses with constant turnover fare better with a purchased device without monthly fixed costs.
+Calculate with your average daily turnover: with a daily throughput of EUR 1,500 and a 2 % transaction fee, fees of EUR 30 occur per day – regardless of whether you rent or buy.

-6. Daily accounting and revenue overview: bookkeeping for mobile businesses
+6. End-of-day reconciliation and revenue overview: accounting for mobile businesses

-One of the most common weak points in mobile businesses is bookkeeping.
-At the end of a long market day, there is no energy left to evaluate till data.
-Modern card terminals help here: most providers give you an online dashboard or an app in which you can see all transactions in real time.
+One of the most frequent weak points in mobile businesses is accounting.
+At the end of a long market day, the energy to analyze cash register data is missing.
+Modern card terminals help here: most providers offer you an online Dashboard or an app in which you can see all transactions in real-time.

-When choosing a provider, pay attention to the following functions: end-of-day closing at the touch of a button – the terminal totals all transactions of the day and creates a report.
-CSV or PDF export – so you can pass the data directly to your accounting software or fiduciary.
-Separation by payment method – payout of debit, credit and TWINT payments often takes place at different times (with most providers within 1–3 working days).
+When choosing a provider, look out for the following functions: end-of-day closing at the touch of a button – the terminal sums up all transactions of the day and creates a report.
+CSV or PDF export – so that you can pass the data directly to your accounting software or your trustee.
+Separation by payment method – the payout of debit, credit, and TWINT payments often takes place at different times (with most providers within 1–3 business days).

-If you also accept cash, a separate cash journal or a simple cash app is recommended so that at the end of the day you can properly document total sales (cash + cashless).
-In Switzerland there is no general cash register obligation for SMEs, but the obligation to keep proper accounts applies depending on the legal form (from CHF 500’000 annual turnover according to Art.
+If you also accept cash, a separate cash journal or a simple cash register app is recommended, so that you can clean document the total revenue (cash + cashless) at the end of the day.
+In Switzerland, there is no general cash register requirement for SMEs, but the duty to keep proper accounts exists depending on the legal form (from EUR 500,000 annual turnover in accordance with Art.
 957 CO).
-Even as a sole proprietorship below this threshold, traceable income documentation is advisable.
+Even as a sole proprietorship below this limit, a traceable income documentation is advisable.

 7. Practical tips: battery care, theft protection, hygiene at the terminal